cometbft/cometbft/docs/references/config/README.md

 [priv_validator_state.json](priv_validator_state.json.md).

 ## The HOME folder
-The CometBFT HOME folder contains all configuration for CometBFT as well as the databases used during execution.
+The CometBFT HOME folder contains all configuration (in the `$HOME/config` folder) for CometBFT as well as all the databases (in the `$HOME/data` folder) used during execution.

 Path to the folder is defined by these steps:
 1. The home folder for CometBFT is read from the `CMTHOME` environment variable.